-An absence for holidays or to visit relatives will not be authorised.
-Absence will only be authorised if there are extenuating reasons that justify such leave.
+An absence for holidays or to visit relatives will not be authorised unless the family can provide evidence of extenuating or compassionate reasons that justify such leave.

 Any leave of absence that is not authorised is very likely to result in a Penalty Notice being issued by the London Borough of Merton.
 The penalty notice currently carries a fine of £120 per parent per child.